-Prereq: ES 306 and one year of college chemistry or BUMP semester.
+Prerequisites: ES 306 and one year of college chemistry, or admission to BUMP.

 Oceanic nutrient and biogeochemical cycling in the context of the marine response to global change.
 Links between local and global scales are emphasized.
 Topics include oceanic productivity, iron limitation, and oceanic glacial-interglacial biogeochemistry.
 Three hours lecture, one hour discussion.